Recycled paper/card bales

 They are produced from cellulose fibres, principally sourced from trees.
 Each year, the global paper industry consumes 40% of the planet’s commercially felled timber, 17% of which is sourced from virgin forests.

 The Pena Group collects and sorts the following:

-- AFNOR 7 papers (standard 3.10): printed papers, coated papers and lightly-printed papers, excluding “water-repellent” treated paper or integrally-coloured paper.
+- AFNOR 7 (standard 3.10): printed, coated and lightly-printed, excluding “water-repellent” treated or integrally-coloured.
 Printer trimmings, excluding wet-strength trimmings.

-- AFNOR 7 wet-strength papers: brochures of coated or uncoated paper, white or integrally-coloured, excluding hard covers, bindings, non-dispersable inks or adhesives, poster paper.
+- AFNOR 7 wet-strength papers: brochures of coated or uncoated, white or integrally-coloured, excluding hard covers, bindings, non-dispersable inks or adhesives, poster paper.
 Including labels or label trimmings.